tgtn007/DSAinPython/Projects/project3_ProblemsVsAlgorithms/explanation_3MaxSum.md

 O(N^2) if the array is already sorted.

 ## Space Complexity
-My approach is taking O(1) space complexity as we are not storing any lists or using any additional data structure.
+My approach is taking O(LogN) space complexity for the recursive calls used in quick sort, it may go upto worst case O(N).